-So if you’re getting website visitors and they’re sticking around on your website but they’re not buying or turning into leads, then you need to look at your calls to action.
+If you’re getting website visitors and they’re sticking around on your website but they’re not buying or turning into leads, then you need to look at your calls to action.

 If you sell something at a high price, or if you sell something which requires some discovery or customisation (like consultancy), going in for the kill straight from your website is not a good idea.
 Instead, offer your website visitors an easy, desirable first step which opens up a conversation where you can establish the precise need and prescribe the right solution.

-Testimonials and case studies are a great way to do this, as are reviews, both on your website and on third-party sites like Facebook, Google+ and TripAdvisor.
+Testimonials and case studies are a great way to do this, as are reviews, both on your website and on third-party sites like Facebook, TripAdvisor, TrustPilot, and so on.

 The challenge for new businesses is getting those all-important first reviews.
 The good news is that you don’t need many: one review is better than none, and you should have a way of getting someone to review your product or service.

 One of the things that eCommerce businesses can do to boost the social proof of their websites is to include product videos where a knowledgeable person in the company shows visitors around each product.
 This should be done in a sensitive way as to avoid coming across overly ‘pitchy’, but as long as the reviewer is clearly knowledgeable and passionate, the effects of these videos can be significant.

 If you’ve tried everything and yet no-one is converting from your website, it might be time to take a look at your business model or offering.

 Taking an honest look like this can be painful.
 But guess what?
 It’s nowhere near as painful as quitting.
 So ask for feedback from people far enough away from your business that they will tell you straight up.
 Pay a target customer to give you honest feedback about what they do and don’t like.
-Make it clear to them that you are paying for the honesty not for praise.
+Make it clear to them that you are paying for the honesty, not for praise.